english-blog/english-blog.github.io/_posts/2013-12-06-becoming-a-writer-challenge.md

 > "I hate writing, I love having written." ― **Dorothy Parker**

 Me?.
-Becoming a Writer?.
+Becoming a Writer?
 Yes.
 That has been in my mind for many years.
 I simply lived as Dorothy quoted above, wishing myself having written the best books that I read.
 I write only when I am inspired to write.
 Even then, there are times when I drift off from the original idea or my idea gets refined during the writing process and I no longer believe in that idea.
 Yes.
 This is true.
 You get clearer when you write down your idea and proofread what you have written.
 I evaluate every blog post that I write, for two things.

 1. Does this blog post exhibit my happiness or convey a message?
 2. Will this article be relevant or useful after 10 years?

 I mercilessly killed all other drafts which do not pass this evaluation.
 In 2013, I wrote 25 articles + 10 deleted drafts.
 Statistically, I got inspired to write on **9% of the days** in this year.
 If I continue to write consistently, I may be able to publish a 350-page book in 10 years.
-Does not look good to me!.
+Does not look good to me!
 I decided to write more.

 ### Goals Vs Rituals